Creating a Toolkit

 Run the following command to start creating your toolkit:

-Enter the required information when prompted:
+Enter the optional information when prompted:

 arithmetic/